MRC-Epid-it24/intake24/docs/admin/surveys/question-templates.md

 ## Synchronization

-Synchronization allows to push template changes to scheme, where the question with same `Question ID` is defined.
+Synchronization allows to push template changes to scheme question.
+Question is matched by the unique `Question ID`.

 :::tip
-Scheme question templates and question defined in schemes are linked by `QuestionID`.
+Scheme question templates and question defined in schemes are linked by `Question ID`.
 Hence it always needs to be unique.
 :::